iamsairajesh/IS620_Maverick/README.md

 # Deliverable D2 (First PL/SQL operations – November 21, 2023):
 By this date, the group had progressed in developing the core functionality by developing and implementing the first set of PL/SQL operations.

+# Deliverable D3 (Complete PL/SQL operations – December 16, 2023):
+To ensure the program's complete functioning, our team planned to complete and implement the whole set of PL/SQL operations.
+With this milestone, the main coding process is over.

 # Usage
 Explained how to use the project, including any commands, configurations, or input/output details.
 Also, provided examples to demonstrate functionality.